 Drakes display the typical “Mallard” pattern, but their colors are distinct from any other breed.
 The drake’s head, back, and wing markings are blue-gray.
 The breast feathers are a rich chestnut-burgundy, the underbody and flanks are cream, and the neck ring white.
 Legs and feet are orange or reddish-brown and the bill is yellow or orange, often with pale green shading.
 The females are buff with creamy white facial stripes, neck ring, and underbody.
 The bill is orange, often with brown shading.
 The legs and feet are orange to reddish-orange.

-The Saxony is an active forager and excellent layer with typical egg production at about 190 to 240 large white eggs annually.
+The Saxony is an active forager and excellent layer with a typical egg production of 190-240 large, white eggs annually.
+They will lay during the winter.
 Saxony don’t grow quite as fast as some ducks, “but they have interesting plumage, produce meat with more flavor and less fat, are better foragers, and are more likely to incubate and hatch their eggs.
 Saxonys are one of the best large all-purpose breeds of ducks and adapt well to a wide range of environments.”
-(Holderread, 2001)
+(Holderread)

 Did you know:

 The Livestock Conservancy writes, publishes, and sells books to help educate heritage breeders.
 Your membership dollars help us develop resources for farmers, ranchers, and shepherds across America.
 Click here to browse the shelves of our online bookstore.